shopware/development/README.md

 ## Helpful console commands
 You can do some important tasks by running different commands using the `psh.phar` file in the root directory.
 If you just call the file without parameters you will get a complete overview of all commands.
 Here are some common commands:

+* `./psh.phar install`: Resets the instance.
+This includes updating the composer dependencies, reinstall the database, install assets, import demo data and initializing the administration
-* `./psh.phar init`: Builds the instance with your configured default settings.
+* `./psh.phar init`: Resets the database and updates the composer dependencies.
 * `./psh.phar cache`: Clears the cache.
 * `./psh.phar demo-data`: Generates a set of demo data.
 * `./psh.phar administration:init`: Initializes the administration and installs the required npm dependencies.